usnistgov/NIST-Tech-Pubs/readme.txt

 24. Describe any quality-assurance procedures performed on the data:
 	Data is imported into Excel and reviewed for errors/duplications.
-Since errors originated in CrossRef DOI deposits, updates to DOI metadata are deposited with CrossRef and data is retrived again through DOI-to-metadata queries.
+Since errors originated in CrossRef DOI deposits, updates to DOI metadata are deposited with CrossRef and data is retrieved again through DOI-to-metadata queries.

 People involved with sample collection, processing, analysis and/or submission: